christophergandrud/simpleSetup/README.md

 The hitch is that users will have to install the **setupPkg**, but this is one quick installation, as the package has no dependencies.

+## Comparision to other packages

+Also checkout [pacman](https://cran.r-project.org/web/packages/pacman/index.html), which has many more features for dealing with packages.
+While they cover some of the same ground, simpleSetup is aimed at simplicity, it is a very small install and has no dependencies.